gudrunhe/secdec/README.md

 [sphinx]: http://www.sphinx-doc.org

-Building the documentaion in pdf format requires an up-to-date installation of a latex implementation.
+Building the documentation in pdf format requires an up-to-date installation of a latex implementation.
 If you get an error about missing `.sty` file, do the following: